 Bad deal alert: Merchant cash advances marketed as "fast business funding" routinely carry effective APRs of 80 to 150% when annualized.
 That's not a financing tool, it's a cash flow crisis accelerator.
 Don't sign an MCA unless you've exhausted every other option and modeled the true repayment cost.

-The right answer depends entirely on your growth trajectory.
-A company growing 200% year-over-year should probably accept dilution to preserve cash flow.
-A stable $2M ARR business buying equipment has no reason to give up equity for something a bank will finance at 12%.
+The right answer depends on your growth trajectory.
+Companies growing 200% should accept dilution to preserve cash flow.

 Cost vs. Qualification: Where All 15 Sources Land